johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 In order to be able to implement a few yet very useful protocols for distributed actor usage within the context of e.g. collections, we need to be able to implement functions which are "independent" of their enclosing distributed actor's nature.

-As we will discuss in detail in the following sections, distributed actors are for example `Equatable` and because because exists exactly _one_ correct way of implementhig this and a few other protocols on a distributed actor type.
+As we will discuss in detail in the following sections, distributed actors are for example `Equatable` by default, because there is exactly _one_ correct way of implementing this and a few other protocols on a distributed actor type.

 The `nonisolated` serves the same purpose and mechanically works the same way as on normal actors - it effectively means that the implicit `self` parameter of any such function or computed property, is `nonisolated` which can be understood as the function being "outside" of the actor, and therefore no actor hop needs to be emitted to invoke such functions.
 This allows us to implement synchronous protocol requirements, such as Codable, Hashable and others.
 Refer to [SE-0313: Improved control over actor isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0313-actor-isolation-control.md#protocol-conformances) for more details on actors and protocol conformances.